khammami/claat-action/README.md

 > [!TIP]
 >
-> To check `claat` CLI ,use the Go module installer to get the latest version of CLaaT with support for Google Analytics v4.
+> Use the Go module installer to get the latest version of CLaaT with support for Google Analytics v4.

 To install `claat` on your machine: